Signature Methods in Machine Learning: Expected Signature

 Beginning with the work of Fawcett in his thesis \cite{Faw03}, there has been a large number of works investigating the relationship between the expected signature $\bS(X)$ and the law of $S(X)$.
 Fawcett originally proved that if the measure $Q_{\ast} \bbP$ is compactly supported, then the law of $S(X)$ is uniquely determined by $\bS(X)$.
-Subsequently, it has been established that if the radius of convergence of the power series $\sum_{n=0}^{\infty} z^n \E \left|\left| S^n(X) \right|\right|$ is infinite, then the expected signature uniquely determines the law of $S(X)$ \cite{Che13}.
+Subsequently, it has been established that if the radius of convergence of the power series $\sum_{n=0}^{\infty} z^n \E \lvert\lvert S^n(X) \rvert\rvert$ is infinite, then the expected signature uniquely determines the law of $S(X)$ \cite{Che13}.
 Further refinements to the extent to which the expected signature of a stochastic process $X_t$ determines the law of $X_t$ may be found in \cite{CL13,CO18}.

-For Brownian motion with L\'{e}vy area $B_t$ on a bounded $C^1$ domain $\Omega \subset \R^d$, the investigation of the finiteness of the radius of convergence for the power series $\sum_{n=0}^{\infty} z^n \E \left|\left| S^n(B_t) \right|\right|$ was initiated in \cite{LN11}, where the authors established that the radius of convergence was strictly positive.
+For Brownian motion $B_t$ with L\'{e}vy area (i.e. the canonical Brownian rough path defined in Subsection \ref{rough_paths_sec}; cf. \eqref{Strato_func_def}) on a bounded $C^1$ domain $\Omega \subset \R^d$, the investigation of the finiteness of the radius of convergence for the power series $\sum_{n=0}^{\infty} z^n \E \lvert\lvert S^n(B_t) \rvert\rvert$ was initiated in \cite{LN11}, where the authors established that the radius of convergence was strictly positive.
 In \cite{CL13} it is proven that this radius of convergence is infinite, provided $B_t$ is considered up to a fixed finite time $T > 0$.
 Consequently, for such Brownian motions, the expected signature determines the law.
-But recently it has been established that this is \emph{not} true for the exit time of Brownian motion in two-dimensions.
+But recently it has been established that this is \textit{not} true for the exit time of Brownian motion in two-dimensions.
 More concretely, if $B^z_t$ is the standard Brownian motion in $\R^2$ started at $z \in \B^2(0,1)$ and stopped at the first time it hits the boundary $\partial \B^2(0,1)$, then radius of convergence of the corresponding power series is finite; see \cite{BDMN19} for full details.